Bemi713/Bemi713/README.md

 - 👋 Hi, I’m @Bemi713
-- 👀 I’m interested in becoming a software developer.
+- 👀 I’m software developer in search of my first role.
-- 🌱 I’m currently learning full stack web development.
+- 🌱 I’m currently addind more to my  full stack web development tool box.
-- 💞️ I’m looking to collaborate on anything that makes peoples lives easier.
+- 💞️ I’m looking to collaborate on anything that makes individuals lives easier.
 - 📫 How to reach me at Bemi713@gmail.com.

 <!---